Colored-LIM: A Data-Driven Method for Studying Dynamical Systems with Temporally Correlated Stochasticity: Introduction

-for some constant $\tau>0$ called the noise correlation time \cite{KlosekDygas1988}.
-The colored-noise models the environmental stochasticity with temporal structure.
-However, \cref{Eq:Defining-Colored-Noise} along with the zero mean condition does not uniquely define the colored-noise, as the higher-order moment is left unconstrained \cite{Gradziuk2022}.
-Several approaches to realizing the colored-noise have been proposed, and they may have significantly different properties \cite{Benedetti2014,FALSONE2018,Gradziuk2022,Zhivomirov2018}.
-As we focus on the continuous-time stochastic processes driven by a colored-noise, the most natural choice is the Ornstein-Uhlenbeck colored-noise, which can be realized as the steady state of the stochastic differential equation
+where $\bI$ denotes the identity matrix, for some constant $\bmtau>0$ called the noise correlation time \cite{KlosekDygas1988}.
+The colored noise $\bmeta$ models the environmental stochasticity with temporal dependency whose $e$-folding time is represented by $\bmtau$.
+However, Eq.~(\ref{Eq:Defining-Colored-Noise}) along with the zero mean condition does not uniquely define the colored noise, as the higher-order moment is left unconstrained \cite{Gradziuk2022}.
+Several approaches to realizing the colored noise have been proposed, and they may have significantly different properties \cite{Benedetti2014,FALSONE2018,Gradziuk2022,Zhivomirov2018}.
+As we focus on the continuous-time stochastic processes, the most natural choice is the OU colored noise, which can be realized as the steady state of the following SDE